wp-plugins/easy-faq-with-expanding-text/readme.txt

 3. Click on FAQ Admin Page in the left-side menu on the dashboard for detailed instructions and settings

 == Changelog ==

+=3.2.7=
+*Added an option at the bottom of the options page for those who have donated

 =3.2.6=
 *Fixed code that was preventing the "one question open at a time" feature from working when the shortcode was used.